 1. What is the Reading program?
-What's the difference between M.Ed. and C.A.S.?

 The Reading program meets the International Reading Association, NCATE and Illinois State Board of Education standards for the preparation of reading specialists and reading teachers.
 This is a program for teachers who are already licensed.
 In Illinois, Reading Teacher endorsement and Reading Specialist endorsement is a second process for those who hold a K-9, 6-12, preK-3, special education or other special endorsement.

 The Reading program is a demanding program, and students should expect: reflective papers, teaching projects, with both research and reflection involved, examinations, evaluation of your participation, presence and professionalism, completion of an electronic LiveText portfolio and membership and participation in a professional literacy organization.

 Typically Reading students who are practicing teachers take one course per quarter.
 At one course per quarter, it takes two years for the Reading Teacher Endorsement to be obtained, and two to three years for Reading Specialist endorsement.

 2. What can I do with a Reading degree?

 Reading teachers work primarily with school age students and may teach reading 50% or more of their time.
 Reading Specialists are called upon work in classrooms with individuals and smaller groups of students to identify their specific needs and to plan instructional interventions.
 Specialists may also fill coaching roles and provide curriculum leadership for program design and teaming, professional development for teachers and administrators, and community outreach.
 Degree holders also work in publishing, as college instructors, as district coordinators and as literacy consultants.